I asked a bunch of travel bloggers for their ultimate best things to in Ecuador and Ecuador tourist attractions.

 Recommended by James from Travel Collecting

-Baños is a small town nestled high in the Andes between an active volcano on one side and a dramatic gorge on the other.
+Baños is a small town nestled high in the Andes between an active volcano and a dramatic gorge on the other.
 It is named after the hot springs you can enjoy in town.

 The huge volume of water thundering down out of the rainforest, causing millions of drops of water to fly around, sparkling in the sunshine, is dramatic.